JohnTerragnoli/ECE281_Lab1/README.md

 #**Documentation**
 C3C Sabin Park helped explain to me the concept of a standard logic vector.
 He said that it's like making an array out of it, and making the bits act like a number.
 From there, I was able to figure out that I just need to invert all of the bits, group them to be one number, and then add one to that number!
 It was great.
+I looked up the definition of a .ucf file on http://www.fileinfo.com/extension/ucf